apache/carbondata/docs/clean-files.md

   * In trash folder, the retention time is "carbon.trash.retention.days"
   * Outside trash folder(Segment Directories in table path), the retention time is Max("carbon.trash.retention.days", "max.query.execution.time")
 ### FORCE OPTION
 The force option with clean files command deletes all the files and folders from the trash folder and delete the Marked for Delete and Compacted segments immediately.
+This option will also delete all the stale delete delta files that are present in the segment folder or the partition folder after a successful horizontal compaction.
 Since Clean Files operation with force option will delete data that can never be recovered, the force option by default is disabled.
 Clean files with force option is only allowed when the carbon property ```carbon.clean.file.force.allowed``` is set to true.
 The default value of this property is false.

   ```
   CLEAN FILES FOR TABLE TABLE_NAME options('force'='true')
   ```

+**NOTE**:
+  * Since clean files with force option also deletes the stale delete delta files immediately, do not run this operation concurrently with other delete/update operation as it can lead to query failures.

 ### STALE_INPROGRESS OPTION
 The stale_inprogress option deletes the stale Insert In Progress segments after the expiration of the property    ```carbon.trash.retention.days```